Master of Medicine

 - You must be a domestic student.

-- Conditions: A domestic student is an Australian citizen, an Australian permanent resident, a holder of Australian permanent humanitarian visa, a New Zealand permanent resident, and a New Zealand citizen.
+- Conditions: A domestic student is an Australian citizen, an Australian permanent resident, a holder of Australian permanent humanitarian visa and a New Zealand citizen.

 - Document required: Birth certificate or applicable Visa